[Interview] Cloud of mistrust over Malta's new government

 Shark in charge?

-But the nature of the prime minister himself and some of his other appointments in key portfolios did not augur well for the kind of reforms the island needed, Matthew Caruana Galizia, Daphne's son, also told EUobserver in an interview.
+But the nature of Abela himself and some of his other appointments in key portfolios did not augur well for the kind of reforms the island needed, Matthew Caruana Galizia, Daphne's son, also told EUobserver in an interview.

 "He [Abela] spent his entire life as a defence lawyer.
 He has a very legalistic concept of government and no real understanding of the greater principles of democracy, rule of law, and the fight against corruption," Caruana Galizia said.